 Is it not enough to measure parameters and verify them against other criteria?
 In performing effective due diligence, we ask the question, why.
 It is necessary to deliver tangible results to our clientele to keep their business for the long term.
 To do this, we assign certain parameters for measurement and verification to assess our performance in line with the building’s peers.

-Energy consumption is a great example, we see the consumption of energy and compare this to the square meter area and to the air conditioning service maintenance costs.
-Do we see a trend? if the maintenance costs are on an upward trend is not logical to energy consumption in a downward trend in line with the season?
+Energy consumption is a great example; we see the consumption of energy and compare this to the square meter area and to the air conditioning service maintenance costs.
+Do we see a trend? if the maintenance costs are on an upward trend, is not logical to have energy consumption in a downward trend in line with the season?
 A site visit with any service dockets and photos will deliver more information and logic as to what is happening in the physical world of the building.

-Budget accountability includes all the budgets, capex, maintenance, outgoings, rent, Energy, tax, GST, etc.
+Budget accountability includes all the budgets, CAPEX, maintenance, outgoings, rent, Energy, tax, GST, etc.

 Are budgets being adhered to?
 Are they realistic?
 Why and why Not?
 Reviewing the numbers is critical, especially moving between seasons and when tenant retention is low.
 Is there a relationship between tenant retention and the budget?
-What comparisons and diligence are being done now?
+What comparisons and diligence are being made now?
 What can we do to add value?

 Feel Free to read some testimonials from some of our clients.